 VAAC consists of nine members.
 The mayor and speaker of the City Council each appoint two members; their respective appointees may not be enrolled in the same political party.
 The comptroller appoints one member, and the borough presidents jointly appoint another.
 The chair is appointed by the mayor in consultation with the speaker.
 The public advocate and the executive director of the City Board of Elections (or, in his or her absence, the deputy executive director) serve ex-officio.
 In making appointments to the committee, the Charter advises that "the mayor, speaker, comptroller and borough presidents shall consider experience with groups or categories of residents that are underrepresented among those who vote or among those who are registered to vote and community, voter registration, civil rights, and disabled groups."

 Daniele Gerard is a staff attorney at Children's Rights and a former commercial litigator and prisoners’ rights attorney.
 Ms. Gerard has worked as a political activist on the Upper West Side, participating in the grassroots movements to ban fracking in New York State and to close the Indian Point nuclear power plant.
 She also serves on the board of an Upper West Side food pantry.
 Ms. Gerard has a BA from Johns Hopkins University and a JD from Columbia University School of Law.
-She was appointed by Comptroller Scott Stringer on January 1, 2015.
-Her term will expire on December 31, 2019.
+She was appointed by Comptroller Scott Stringer on January 1, 2015 and re-appointed December 3, 2019.
+Her term will expire on December 31, 2024.

 Joan P. Gibbs